danielringch/xiamon/docu/plugin/siahost.md

 The fiat price of siacoin is set by supply and demand, so it is quite volatile.
 Host operators, however, usually do their cost calculations in fiat.
 So they need to update their prices from time to time.

 The siahost plugin can automate this process with its autoprice feature.
 If the key **autoprice** is set in the configuration, this feature is active.
-Do not triffer price updates too often, since it interrupts traffic with the renters until they have the new price list.
+Do not trigger price updates too often, since it interrupts traffic with the renters until they have the new price list.
 Once a week or less is fine.

-When triggered (configured by key **price_interval**), its get the siacoin fiat price from the internet, calulates a new price table and updates the price tabele in siad.
+When triggered (configured by key **price_interval**), its gets the siacoin fiat price from the internet, calulates a new price table and sends it to siad.
 An upper limit in siacoin can be set, since some renters have hard limits for some prices.
 The collateral is also updated, since it is usually a multiple of the storage price.

 The storage price is configured by the key **storage**, but the calculated price in siacoin will never exceed the value of the key **storage_max**.